 Noise power density (NPD)

-The NPD is the noise power generated by a VED within a given bandwidth when measured at the output port when the input port is terminated.
+The NPD is the noise power generated by an amplifier within a given bandwidth (usually 1 Hertz) when measured at the output port when the input port is terminated.

 Noise power ratio (NPR)

 NPR is equivalent to the intermodulation distortion created by a large number of simultaneous carriers.
 One way to measure NPR is to measure random noise through a notch filter.
 The ratio of noise power in the passband to the noise power in the notch is the NPR.
 It is usually expressed in dB.